-Firstly, this isn’t the ideal NetScaler setup.
-Not having a resilient NetScaler configuration is considered criminal these days.
+Firstly, Standalone NetScaler isn’t the ideal NetScaler setup.
+Not having a resilient NetScaler configuration is considered almost criminal these days.
 But, hey it doesn’t always work like that in the real world.
+Does it?

 There will be an outage when upgrading a standalone appliance, and there is no other way around it.